tjf801/tjf801/README.md

  - [C++ style printing in python](https://github.com/tjf801/Better-printing-in-python)

 [^4]: If you're someone who goes to or works at UCONN, you don't see this repo.
 It doesn't exist.
 (BTW, your professor will know if you plagarize my code.
 It's very... unique.)
-[^5]: This was originally a binary application that used [SFML](https://github.com/SFML/SFML), and the wasm version is WAY slower.
-I'll (probably) publish it at some point
+[^5]: This was originally a binary application that used [SFML](https://github.com/SFML/SFML), and so the wasm version is WAY slower.
+I'll (probably) publish the original at some point

 ### I am Looking For:
  - A paid internship to get real-world experience